scottkurz/liberty-tools-eclipse/docs/user-guide.md

 ![Jakarta EE quick-dix](images/jakarta-ee-ls-quick-fix.png)

 Jakarta EE API configuration assistance is offered through Eclipse LSP4Jakarta, the Language Server for Jakarta EE.
 For more information, see the [project documentation in GitHub](https://github.com/eclipse/lsp4jakarta#eclipse-lsp4jakarta).

+## Importing Gradle projects

+The Gradle Eclipse plugins (the Buildship components) run a simple Gradle build upon import (upon **Import -> Gradle -> Existing Gradle Project**) to query project information.

+The Gradle-related preferences in your Eclipse workspace need to be configured such that this build can complete successfully, or else the Liberty Tools function may not work correctly.

+E.g. one problem in particular can arise if your project uses a Gradle wrapper at a Gradle version less than v7.3 (and thus NOT supporting Java 17 per [matrix](https://docs.gradle.org/current/userguide/compatibility.html)), while using the Java 17+ workspace JRE required for running Liberty Tools.

+One approach for resolving this incompatibility is to configure the preference at:
+**Preferences -> Gradle -> Java home** to refer to a Java installation compatible with the level of Gradle in your gradlew wrapper.

+## Maven multi-module projects